 Click On Image

-For Full Size Image
+For Full Size

 Size Image Description Source

-SS 153 91k S-42 (SS-153), a Quincy built S-boat, was the first of E.B.'s second production series (S-42-47).
-These boats could be recognized by the prominent gun access trunks at the forward ends of their conning tower fairwaters ( the S-18 (SS-123) had much smaller ammunition scuttles there).
+<SS 153 91k S-42 (SS-153), a Quincy built S-boat, was the first of E.B.'s second production series (S-42-47).
+These boats could be recognized by the prominent gun access trunks at the forward ends of their conning tower fairwaters (the S-18 (SS-123) had much smaller ammunition scuttles there).

-Other modifications, such as revisied ballast arrangements, were more subtle.
+Other modifications, such as revised ballast arrangements, were more subtle.
 The dashed line indicates the way the skeg was cut away for the submarine safety improvement program: the boats of this series were modified during the early 1930's.
 All were modernized during WW II.

 Drawing by Jim Christley.
 Text courtesy of U.S. Submarines Through 1945, An Illustrated Design History by Norman Friedman.
 Naval Institute Press.

 SS 153 270k Typical of the last E.B.'s S-boats S-42-47 (SS-153-58) is shown as in 1924-25 (the date of final changes to the original plans is illegible).
 These boats were part of a second, redesigned series.
-They were lengthened enough to accomodate both the new 4in/50 gun & the gun access hatch shown (arrowed) forward of the conning tower fairwater (it is the main visual difference between these and earlier E.B. units)
+They were lengthened enough to accomodate both the new 4in/50 gun & the gun access hatch shown (arrowed) forward of the conning tower fairwater (it is the main visual difference between these and earlier E.B. units) Drawing & Text courtesy of U.S. Submarines Through 1945, An Illustrated Design History by Norman Friedman.
+Naval Institute Press.

 S-18, 22, & 42 89k From left to right: S-18 (SS-123), S-22 (SS-127), S-42 (SS-153) & tied up along the dock at Groton, CT., 2 January 1924.
+USN photo # 19-N-10279, from the National Archives and Records Administration (NARA), courtesy of Daniel Dunham.

 SS 153 117k S-42 (SS-153) at San Diego, CA., during the 1920s or 1930s.
 S-44 (SS-155) is in the background.
+USN photo # NH 42154, from the collections of the US Naval Historical Center

-SS 153 116k S-42 (SS-153) in port during the 1920s or 1930s.
+<SS 153 354k S-42 (SS-153) in port during the 1920s or 1930s.
 Note Langley (CV-1) in the background.
+USN photo thanks to Jim Kurrasch @ Battleship Iowa, Pacific Battleship Center.

 SS 153 100k Submarines at Coco Solo, Panama Canal Zone, 1926